Feeding Hyenas in Ethiopia – Wild Beasts Encounter

 “During the night, among Harar’s 82 mosques and 102 shrines inside the walled city, we can listen to the creeping sound of the hyenas laughing, howling, and running up and down the tiny streets.”

-Right after sunset, a group of initiated men – the hyenas whisperers – call the animals to be fed.
+Right after sunset, a group of initiated men – the hyenas’ whisperers – call the animals to be fed.
 Foreign visitors can also join, paying for the meat and the whisperer’s friendliness.

 Soon, a dozen of hungry, curious and suspiciously scared hyenas start to come close to the people near the hyena feeder.
-Hyenas are very interesting animals, and, locally associated to spirits, they do seem to be under some kind of spell.
+Hyenas are very interesting animals, and, locally associated with spirits, they do seem to be under some kind of spell.

 Although this practice of feeding hyenas has been done for a couple centuries, it has been only since the 50’s that Harar’s population “institutionalized” this practice, and several people from around the city are actually funding this intriguing yet remarkable practice.